-The Master Trust's valuation methodologies for assets and liabilities measured at fair value are described on page 11 - Investment Valuation and Income Recognition - Master Trust.
-The methods described on page 11 may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
+The Plan or Master Trust valuation methodologies for assets and liabilities measured at fair value are described on page 12 - Investment Valuation and Income Recognition - Master Trust.
+The methods described on page 12 may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while the Plan believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date.